 I have always loved coffee cakes and crumb cakes.
-It started as a child when my grandmother would bring us New York style crumb cake from the Entenmann’s outlet store near her house.
-This recipe is very similar to Entenmann’s or Hostess style crumb cakes with equal parts of crumb topping and cake and lots of powdered sugar on top.
+It started as a child, when my grandmother would bring us New York-style crumb cake from the Entenmann’s outlet store near her house.
+This recipe is very similar to Entenmann’s or Hostess-style crumb cakes with equal parts of crumb topping and cake and lots of confectioners’ sugar on top.

-I usually use Cup4Cup gluten free flour for this recipe but it also works well with Bob’s Red Mill 1:1, King Arthur Measure for Measure and Better Batter AP blend
+I usually use Cup4Cup gluten-free flour for this recipe, but it also works well with Bob’s Red Mill 1:1, King Arthur Measure for Measure and Better Batter original blend.

 Preheat oven to 350.
 Grease a 9x13 brownie/ baking pan.

-Mix all the dry ingredients together, make a well in the center.
+Mix together the sugar, flour, baking powder and salt, and make a well in the center.

-Add eggs, milk, oil, and vanilla, break up the eggs and mix until completely combined.
+Add the egg, milk, oil, and vanilla.
+Break up the eggs, and mix until completely combined.

-Mix the dry ingredients together in a large bowl, whisking to combine everything evenly.
+Mix the brown sugar, flour and cinnamon together in a large bowl, whisking to combine everything evenly.

-using a cheese grater, grate the cold butter into the dry ingredients, tossing occasiionally as you go to keep the butter from clumping.
+Using a cheese grater, grate the cold butter into the dry ingredients, tossing occasionally as you go to keep the butter from clumping.

-Once all of the butter in grated, use your hands to rub it into the dry ingredients until you have a crumb topping with pieces the size of peas.
+Once all of the butter is grated, use your hands to rub it into the dry ingredients until you have a crumb topping with pieces the size of peas.

-Bake until crumbs are golden and wooden skewer inserted into center of cake comes out clean, 35 to 40 minutes.
+Bake 35-40 minutes until crumbs are golden and wooden skewer inserted into center of cake comes out clean.
 Cool on wire rack at least 30 minutes.
 Dust with confectioners’ sugar just before serving.

 *Use any light neutral oil you like.
 Nut oils, canola oil and avocado oil all work well.